The Best Maryland Auto Insurance Company

 If you’re looking to save on your auto insurance, don’t skimp in coverage; shop around instead.
 Every company looks at the same factors when determining premiums — your location, your driving record, your vehicle — but they weigh them all differently, and that can result in very different prices.

 The only way to find the best deal is to get quotes from multiple companies and compare them.
-You can start by checking out the five companies listed below.
+You can start by checking out the four companies listed below.

 How We Found the Best Auto Insurance in Maryland